USS Liberty. June 8, 1967.

 Kirby told the newspaper that the transcripts were “something that’s bothered me all my life.
 I’m willing to swear on a stack of Bibles that we knew they knew.”

-McNamara, who is now 91, told the Tribune he has “absolutely no recollection of what I did that day,” except that “I have a memory that I didn’t know at the time what was going on.”
+McNamara, at age 91, told the Tribune he has “absolutely no recollection of what I did that day,” except that “I have a memory that I didn’t know at the time what was going on.”

 Foreign Ministry Spokesman Mark Regev told the Tribune that the attack on the Liberty was “a tragic and terrible accident, a case of mistaken identity, for which Israel has officially apologized.”
 Israel paid the victims families many millions of Dollars, from aid money paid to them by the US.